Volodymyr5/slim-core/README.md

 2. Twig View, Layout and `path_for()` - path builder `app/views` | `"slim/twig-view"`
 3. CSRF protection with method - `{{ csrf_tokens() | raw }}` | `slim/csrf`
 4. ORM for SQLite and MySQL with - `"j4mie/paris"`
-5. Form builder and validator with - ``
+5. Form builder and validator from ZF2 example from - `https://github.com/akrabat/slim-zendform`